-Compliance with regulations of the U.S. Department of Homeland Security (DHS), particularly those that relate to student acceptance, the issuance of DHS forms, student transfer, and reporting requirements is an important part of administration.
-Administrators must ensure that all staff involved in processing DHS documentation or advising students on DHS-related matters are knowledgeable about and follow current DHS regulations, including any regulations that may relate to distance education programs.
+Compliance with the laws and regulations of the country is an important responsibility of administration.
+Administrators must ensure that all staff involved in processing immigration documentation or advising students on immigration matters are knowledgeable about and follow current country regulations, including any regulations that may relate to distance education programs.